 We are award-winning sculptors of metals, our current studio is based in the beautiful demesne of Russborough House, Co.
 Wicklow, Ireland.
 We have a collection of indoor and outdoor sculpture on display at our atmospheric Forge and Gallery which is open to visits all year round by prior appointment.

 Gunvor Anhøj.
 Gunvor hails from a family of engineers and priests so perhaps it is no surprise she ended up a sculptor.
-Her first memory of metal was it’s distinct smell visiting her granddad’s workshop on the West Coast of Denmark.
-Her first meeting with iron as a tool, was when required to plough the fields the old way with horses and a one-furrow plough.
-Gunvor composes her sculptures using a minimal amount of components which she assembles in a way that suggest a childish or informal creation.
-Her work is dramatic yet playful.
-To retain a sense of the human touch – which can be otherwise absent in large scale metal sculpture – Gunvor purposely leaves her maker’s marks in the form of heavy surface texture. (by Michael Calnan, Feb 2018).
+Her first memory of metal was it’s distinct smell visiting her granddad’s workshop on the West Coast of Denmark; and her first meeting with iron as a tool, was when required to plough the fields the old way with horses and a one-furrow plough.
+I feel her work has a hint of that agrarian past; there’s an abundance of primitivity to be found in her corten steel sculpture, as though they were made from primordial pedons of soil or simply stacked like rough-hewn timber lumber.
+The segments of her bronze pieces might be bark and sticks – or apples and forks – often trailing an outline of an idea rather than the literal portrayal.
+To retain a sense of the human touch Gunvor purposely leaves her maker’s marks in the form of heavy surface texture. (by Michael Calnan, Feb 2018).